Please Read Carefully Before Applying

 Prior to starting the application process, applicants must determine their desired major and degree they wish to earn.
 Applicants should read through the links to the left of this page, as well as the admission requirements and recommendations for the graduate degree program to which they intend to apply.

 - Applicants must hold the minimum of a baccalaureate degree or equivalent from a recognized college or university.

 - Official transcripts of all college work, undergraduate and graduate, from each school you have attended must be received.
 “Issued to Student” transcripts are not acceptable.
 The transcripts and all other materials submitted in support of an application become the permanent property of the University Of Nebraska Medical Center and will not be returned or forwarded to another individual, college, or agency.

-*International applicants, please see the international applicants page for
+- International applicants, please see the international applicants page for additional information.

 - In general, admission to graduate degree programs requires a minimum GPA of 3.0 based on a four-point scale.

 - Graduate Record Examination (GRE) scores may be required for admission to certain graduate degree programs.
 Arrangements to take the Graduate Record Examination may be made through the Educational Testing Service, CN6000, Princeton, New Jersey, 08541-6000.
 Under no circumstances will we accept GRE scores that are more than five years old.
 The ETS Institution code for UNMC Graduate Studies is 6896 (Educational Testing Service website).